sims718718/UnifiedThreatHunting/ThreatHuntingQueries/Microsoft_Defender_for_EndPoint/Suspicious Registry Modifications with Embedded URLs (HKCU Scope).md

 | where ActionType has_any ('RegistryValueSet','RegistryKeyCreated')
 | where RegistryValueData has_any('http','https')  // Look for common protocols indicating web traffic
 | where RegistryKey has "HKEY_CURRENT_USER"
-| where RegistryValueData !contains ".gov" and RegistryValueData !contains ".sbu"
+| where RegistryValueData !contains //exceptions for your envionrment
-| where RegistryValueName !contains "application restart" and RegistryValueName != @"ProxyServer"
+| where RegistryValueName !contains //exceptions for your envionrment
 | project
     Timestamp,
     DeviceName,